 These tips for overcoming anxiety fatigue and the problems it causes will help you to keep your life in balance even when you are feeling off-balance yourself.

-- Be Open With Others – Telling your friends and even people you are meeting for the first time that you have been going through a rough time lately, or that you aren’t feeling like yourself, can help to understand that your behavior is not intended to distance you from them.
-A way to keep up with friends and help remember dates is to start keeping an online journal, blog, or Twitter account, where you can post about your days and your plans for the future and invite your friends to “follow” or check it.
+- Be Open With Others Tell your friends and even people you are meeting for the first time that you have been going through a rough time lately, this will help you feell more engaged with society.
+Keep an online journal, blog, or Twitter account, where you can post about your days and your plans for the future and invite your friends to follow or check it.

-- Get Involved – A big part of staying connected to the modern world is finding ways to stay up to date.
+- Get Involved A big part of staying connected to the modern world is finding ways to stay up to date.
 Many people with anxiety problems are disinclined to follow the news closely because of the potential for violent or upsetting stories, but it may benefit you to at least read online news or scan social networking sites occasionally to find out what people are talking about and Google the things you don't understand.
-If you make it part of your daily ritual, like showering or brushing your teeth, you will find that you are staying better connected with people around you who can provide you with much-needed support when you need it.
+If you make it part of your daily ritual, like showering or brushing your teeth, you will find that you are staying better connected with people around you who can provide you with much needed support.

-- Stay Active Anyway - It may be hard to do, but you should strongly consider staying active anyway, despite the fatigue.
-Train your mind to overcome it by making sure that you don't simply go to sleep or withdraw from others.
-While it may be hard to focus and you may feel tired, time out creating new memories can be extremely advantageous.
-You should also consider exercising more, because exercise both reduces anxiety and gives the mind more energy.
+- Stay Active Anyway It may be hard to do, but you should strongly consider staying active despite the fatigue.
+Train your mind by making concerted efforts to engage with the world rather than withdrawing to sleep or escape.
+While it may be hard to focus and you may feel tired, timeout creating new memories can be extremely advantageous.
+You should also consider exercising more because exercise both reduces anxiety and gives the mind more energy.

 - Be Kind to Yourself Being patient and honest is crucial to maintaining healthy relationships during this time, not only with others but with yourself.